Syu607/GSKSJTI_CGIP_LAB/README.md

 python -m notebook

-# Install the below pages for your programs to run
+# Install the below libraries for your programs to run

 Open the Command Prompt and run the following command using pip install to install packages: